Aydin-ab/ray-aydin/doc/source/cluster/kubernetes/user-guides/upgrade-guide.md

 To upgrade the KubeRay version, follow these steps in order:
 1. Upgrade the CRD manifest, containing new fields added to the v1 CRDs.
-2. Upgrade the KubeRay-operator image to the new version.
+2. Upgrade the kuberay-operator image to the new version.
 3. Verify the success of the upgrade.

 The following is an example of upgrading KubeRay from v1.3.X to v1.4.0: